 After Pear Cafe began discussing on Twitter the fact that it is National Chocolate Week this week, I decided I would just have to bake something.
-How could such a week go unnoticed, especially by a chocaholic such as myself?
+How could such a week go unnoticed, especially by a chocoholic such as myself?

 Autumnal weather always leads me on to thinking about Bonfire Night (5th November) and the associated food and drink — mulled cider, parkin, hot mugs of soup and perhaps most exciting, especially for the children, toffee apples.
-I was never that fond of toffee apples as a child, they were hugely messy and I hated that stickiness, I did however gain a fondness for the combination of toffee and apple flavours; it was that fondness for a flavour combination that led to last nights dessert.
+I was never that fond of toffee apples as a child, they were hugely messy and I hated that stickiness, I did, however, gain a fondness for the combination of toffee and apple flavours; it was that fondness for a flavour combination that led to last nights dessert.

 Based loosely on a Jamie Oliver recipe I made a Toffee Apple Chocolate Cake.
-The cake is basically a nut based chocolate sponge dotted with small chunks of apples, in this case I used Red Devil’s but any apple of your choice or available to you will work just fine, before finally getting scattered with bashed up vanilla fudge pieces, again you could adapt the type of fudge to suit availability and personal preference.
+The cake is basically a nut-based chocolate sponge dotted with small chunks of apples, in this case, I used Red Devil’s but any apple of your choice or available to you will work just fine, before finally getting scattered with bashed up vanilla fudge pieces, again you could adapt the type of fudge to suit availability and personal preference.

 Aptly named, the Red Devil apple is a highly striking bright red colour, and a medium-sized, early season apple.
 A cross between Discovery and Kent, Red Devil was raised by an H F Ermen at Faversham, Kent in 1975 and later introduced at Matthews Nursery, Worcester in 1990.
 Compelling to look at, the flavour, however, is less remarkable unless eaten straight away, but Red Devil is sweet and juicy, crisp in texture, and the flesh is pink stained with a hint of strawberry.